Last Updated on June 8, 2025 by Travelationship

 Day 1 – The Charles Bridge & Old Town

 Our train arrived late afternoon, and we headed straight to our hotel to drop off our bags.
 We decided to head down to the Charles Bridge to see it in all its nighttime glory.
 I recommend visiting the Charles Bridge at night and during the day.
-The experiences are completely different.
+The experiences are entirely different.
 During the day, the bridge is vibrant and full of life and activities.
-At night, it is quieter, and majestic, and the twinkle of the town lights and skies above make for a romantic stroll.
+At night, it is quieter and majestic, and the twinkle of the town lights and skies above make for a romantic stroll.

 Dinner Time in Old Town